SAD Lamps vs Red Light Therapy: How to Choose the Best Light Therapy Lamp For You

 Devices like Joovv use LEDs that deliver both red and NIR light to your cells.
 This is just like the wavelengths of light your body needs from natural sunlight, minus any heat or UV rays that can damage the skin.

-Key Differences Between Light Therapy Lamps and LED Red Light Therapy Devices
+Key Differences Between SAD Therapy Lamps and LED Red Light Therapy Devices

-Light therapy lamps and LED devices differ in some key ways.
-Light therapy lamps are used to brighten a room and give the impression of more sunlight.
+SAD therapy lamps and LED devices differ in some key ways.
+SAD lamps are used to brighten a room and give the impression of more sunlight.
 LED devices actually deliver red and NIR light to a person’s body and cells for a physiological benefit like enhanced ATP energy production.

-These are some other key differences between light therapy lamps and LED light therapy lights like Joovv:
+These are some other key differences between SAD therapy lamps and LED light therapy lights like Joovv:

 - Red light devices offer a wider range of benefits: LED light therapy devices have far more potential benefits.
 Red light therapy has been widely studied and tested in clinical trials and medical settings.
 Bottom line: Red light therapy devices have a lot more potential upside for your health than simple lamps.